Whitney Avenue: Connecticut Route 10

 From the Cheshire, Connecticut Town Line to Dixwell Avenue in Hamden, Whitney Avenue is also Marked as Connecticut Route 10.
 Route 10 junctions up with Connecticut Route 40 and Connecticut Route 22 in Hamden.
 Route 10 portion of Whitney Avenue is home to many homes along with many businesses.

 Battle of Whitney Avenue

 The Battle of Whitney Avenue commonly refers to the college ice hockey rivalry between the Quinnipiac Bobcats and the Yale Bulldogs of the ECAC hockey collegiate hockey conference.
 Whitney Avenue serves as the primary road between the main campuses of Quinnipiac University and Yale University.

 The first meeting between the two teams was on January 8, 2006, after Quinnipiac joined the ECAC.
 Yale won by the score of 4–3.
 The teams have only met once in the NCAA Division I Men's Ice Hockey Tournament, in the championship game of the 2013 tournament, resulting in a 4–0 victory for Yale.

+Future Plans

+The City of New Haven is currently working on the Whitney Avenue Improvements project, funded by the Connecticut Department of Transportation, to reconstruct Whitney Avenue from Trumbull Street to the Hamden town line.
+The project will reconfigure the existing 5-lane roadway into a 3-lane roadway via a road diet, with a dedicated on-street parking lane and a bidirectional protected cycletrack.
+The project will also include replacing all of the traffic signals along the corridor, pedestrian curb extensions at intersections, raised crosswalks, and repaving of the roadway.